-- Deception or falsification of statements in the admissions application process. - Unauthorized periods of absence from the graduate program. - Non-remediable failure of degree requirements - Seriously compromising relations of the School with the public (e.g., presentation of one's own inflammatory positions as also representing those of SHESC or any of its members; acting in culturally inappropriate ways while on SHESC/ASU related business [e.g., drunk and disorderly behavior in public during internships, harassment of members of the local community, etc.]). - Breaches of ethical judgment and professional responsibility, including substantiated allegations of a Title IX violation (e.g., use of samples or information without consent or permit). - Breaches of academic or scientific honesty (e.g., plagiarism, falsification of research data). - Serious misuse of SHESC or ASU facilities and/or funds.
+Deception or falsification of statements in the admissions application process.

+Unauthorized periods of absence from the graduate program.

+Non-remediable failure of degree requirements

+Seriously compromising relations of the School with the public.
+This includes but is not limited to presentation of one's own inflammatory positions as also representing those of SHESC or any of its members; acting in culturally inappropriate ways while on SHESC/ASU related business [e.g., drunk and disorderly behavior in public during internships, harassment of members of the local community, etc.].
+Breaches of ethical judgment and professional responsibility, including substantiated allegations of a Title IX violation (e.g., use of samples or information without consent or permit).

+Breaches of academic or scientific honesty (e.g., plagiarism, falsification of research data).

+Serious misuse of SHESC or ASU facilities and/or funds.